Lombard Security Model

 Security Consortium

 Members include OKX, Galaxy, DCG, Wintermute, Amber Group, Figment, P2P, Kiln, Kraken, Antpool, and F2Pool.
+See the full Consortium roster and member roles.

 Key operational requirements:

-- Two-thirds majority (10 of 15 members) must sign off on critical operations
+- Two-thirds majority (10 of 14 members) must sign off on critical operations

 - Membership requires infrastructure deployment, KYB review, network voting, and smart contract updates